carbon-design-system/carbon-website-archive/src/content/guidelines/layout/layout.md

 [Margin](#margins) and [padding](#padding) are always applied in fixed Mini Unit multiples.
 Boxes are sized by applying a [sizing scale](#sizing-scale) based on either fixed Mini Units or fluid column widths, along with a core set of [aspect ratios](#aspect-ratio).

-## 2x Grid Fundamentals
+## 2x grid fundamentals

-The core concept of the 2x Grid is to divide or multiply by two, forming a visual rhythm.
+The core concept of the 2x grid is to divide or multiply by two, forming a visual rhythm.
 Fluid grids are built by division, whereas fixed grids are built with multiplication.
 On breakpoint boundaries, these sizes match.
 Margins and padding are applied consistently in both cases.

 <anchor-links small="true">
 <ul>
-    <li><a href="#columns-and-rows">Columns and Rows</a></li>
+    <li><a href="#columns-and-rows">Columns and rows</a></li>
     <li><a href="#margins">Margins</a></li>
     <li><a href="#padding">Padding</a></li>
     <li><a href="#gutters">Gutters</a></li>